eallion/mastodon-embed-timeline/README.md

 Here you have some parameters to customize your embed timeline:

 ```
+    // Preferred color theme 'light' or 'dark' (default: auto)
+    default_theme: 'auto'

-    // Maximum amount of toots to get from the user (default: 20)
+    // Maximum amount of toots to get (default: 20)
     toots_limit: '20'

     // Hide boosted toots (default: don't hide)
     hide_reblog: false

-    // Hide replies from the user (default: don't hide)
+    // Hide replies toots (default: don't hide)
     hide_replies: false

     // Limit the text content to a maximum number of lines (default: unlimited)
     text_max_lines: '0'

-    // Customize the text of the button linking to the user profile page (appears after the last toot)
+    // Customize the text of the link pointing to the Mastodon page (appears after the last toot)
     btn_see_more: 'See more posts at Mastodon'

 ```